B.A. in American Sign Language & Interpreting

 The field of interpreting is experiencing exponential growth, and skilled professional interpreters are in demand.

-Our Bachelor of Arts in American Sign Language and Interpreting program will equip you with the knowledge and skillset to bridge communication and cultural gaps as an effective professional Sign Language interpreter.
+Our Bachelor of Arts in American Sign Language and Interpreting program will equip you with the knowledge and skillset to bridge communication and cultural gaps as an effective professional ASL/English interpreter.

 The initial two years consist of general education courses and language learning (ASL):

-- Practicum and Internship that may include working with the university’s own interpreting service agency (Liberty University Interpreting Services), with the university’s Washington Fellowship, or at various locations nationwide
+- participate in interpreting Practicum and Internship, which may include working with the university’s own interpreting services agency (Liberty University Interpreting Services), the university’s Washington Fellowship, or at various locations nationwide

 This degree is offered through the Department of Modern Languages.